The Essentials

 Sleep

-Depression disrupts our natural rhythms, including our sleep-wake cycle, so we need to take active steps to combat this.
+Depression disrupts our natural rhythms, including our sleep-wake cycle, so we need to take active steps to mitigate this.

 During sleep, our bodies are working to support healthy brain function and maintain our physical health.
 A meta-analysis of 34 studies involving over 170,000 participants found insomnia to be significantly associated with an increased risk of depression.[3]